 St. Matthias Mission Extension Fund - Agencies we support

-Shreveport-Bossier Rescue Mission offers emergency shelter, food, clothing, medical care and counseling for homeless men, women and children.
+Offers emergency shelter, food, clothing, medical care and counseling for homeless men, women and children

-Volunteers for Youth Justice is a community of caring for children in crisis.
-Specially trained volunteers are assigned by judges to speak on behalf of children who have been placed in foster care due to abuse or neglect.
+Is a community of caring for children in crisis.
+Specially trained volunteers are assigned by judges to speak on behalf of children who have been placed in foster care due to abuse or neglect

 St. Matthias Ministries

 Is an Order for Women who are communicants of the Episcopal Church, churches in communion with it, or churches who are in the Historic Episcopate.
 Members undertake a Rule of Life, incorporating the Rule of Prayer and

 the Rule of Service.
 By reaffirmation of the promises made at her Confirmation, a Daughter pledges herself to a lifelong program of prayer, service and evangelism, dedicated to the spread of Christ's Kingdom and the strengthening